IssueTrak/coding-standards/README.md

-coding-standards
+Coding Standards
 ================

-General coding standards for IssueTrak
+These are the general coding standards for IssueTrak Projects.

+Currently they fall into 2 categories:

+1. ASP/VBScript Coding Standards
+2. C\# Coding Standards